FusionAuth/fusionauth-netcore-client/README.md

 If you're integrating FusionAuth with a .NET Core application, this library will speed up your development time.

+Here's a small Example showing how to use this client: [Example.cs](https://github.com/FusionAuth/fusionauth-netcore-client/blob/master/fusionauth-netcore-client-test/fusionauth-netcore-client-test/test/io/fusionauth/Example.cs)

 For additional information and documentation on FusionAuth refer to [https://fusionauth.io](https://fusionauth.io).

 https://www.nuget.org/packages/FusionAuth.Client/

-Refer to the FusionAuth API documentation to for request and response formats.
+Refer to the FusionAuth API documentation for request and response formats.
 * https://fusionauth.io/docs/v1/tech/apis/
 * https://fusionauth.io/docs/v1/tech/client-libraries/netcore